kid1194/erpnext_expenses/README.md

 ### Usage
 1. **Expense Type**
   - Create the hierarchy of expense types based on your needs
-  - Under each type, add the expense account for each company
+  - Add an expense account for each company so it gets inherited by all new expense items

-ℹ️ *Note: Expense accounts are inherited from parents, if not set.*
+ℹ️ *Note: Expense accounts are inherited from parents.*

-ℹ️ *Note: Only expense types with self and/or inherited expense accounts can be linked to expense items.*

 2. **Expense Item**
   - Create the expense items that reflect your expenses
   - Add each expense item to the expense type that it belongs to
-  - Change the expense account for each company and/or set the expense defaults (cost, quantity, etc..)
+  - Add an expense account for each company and/or set the expense defaults (cost, quantity, etc..)
+  - Modify the expense defaults (cost, quantity, etc..) of the inherited expense accounts, if exist

-ℹ️ *Note: Expense accounts are inherited from linked expense type and are not modifiable except for cost and quantity related fields.*
+ℹ️ *Note: Expense accounts will be inherited from linked expense type and they are not modifiable except for cost and quantity related fields.*

 3. **Expense**
-  - Create a company expense and fill the cost, quantity, etc..
+  - Create a company expense and select the expense item
+  - Fill the cost, quantity, etc.. if not fixed for the expense item
   - Attachments can be added or removed even after submit, but before adding the expense to an expenses request

 4. **Expenses Request**